U.S. Department of Energy - Energy Efficiency and Renewable Energy

 - Investigate the role of various environmental factors on the reliability, durability, and safety of PV technologies.

-Recipients of technical assistance through the RTCs can have identical PV installations assessed at each of the regional sites:
+Recipients of technical assistance through the RTCs can have identical PV installations assessed at each of the five regional sites:

 Learn more about the Regional Test Centers as additional RTCs develop across the country.